Last Updated on

-Yoast is a very popular SEO plugin used almost like a standard on every WordPress installation.
-It is for one good reason that is no secret, it helps us to make SEO tasks easier.
+Yoast is a very popular SEO plugin used by almost every WordPress website.
+It is for one good reason that is no secret.
+It helps us to make our SEO tasks easier.

-It provides valuable information like the length of our content, the readability level (Flesch Reading Ease test score), the use of transition words, keyword density and many more.
+It provides an SEO score by considering multiple factors.
+Some of these factors are the length of our content, the readability level (Flesch Reading Ease test score), the use of transition words, keyword density, focus keyword, etc.

-However, there are many people think a good Yoast SEO score as the single ranking denominator for a webpage.
+However, there are many people think Yoast colors as the single ranking denominator for a webpage.
 If they can achieve somehow having green dots from Yoast Plugin then their content is ready to rank on #1 position on Google.

-I want to clear up a very common confusion about Yoast SEO’s green dots.
-What are these green dots and how should we really interpret them?
+I want to clear up a very common confusion about Yoast colors today.
+Then I will mention if you really need to achieve Yoast SEO’s green dots every time.

 Yoast is by far the most popular SEO helper plugin currently available on the WordPress platform.
 If you are using Drupal, Yoast has a Drupal module as well.